-Upon successful completion of Modules MEDINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing/coding students participate in a 200-hour externship.
+Upon successful completion of Modules HCIN, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing/coding students participate in a 200-hour unpaid externship.
 Students are expected to work a full-time (40 hours per week) schedule if possible.
 Serving in an externship at an approved facility gives externs an opportunity to work with the principles and practices learned in the classroom.
 Externs work under the direct supervision of qualified personnel in participating institutions and under general supervision of the school staff.
-Supervisory personnel will evaluate externs at 100- and 200-hour intervals.
+Supervisory personnel will evaluate externs at 100 and 200-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship training in order to fulfill requirements for graduation.
-Prerequisite: Successful completion of Modules MIBINTRO.
-MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
-Lecture Hours: 00 Lab Hours: 00 Other Hours: 200
+Prerequisite: Successful completion of Modules HCIN, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN.
+Lecture Hours: 0 Lab Hours: 0 Other Hours: 200